axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ### Step 1: Setup Tokens

-Deploy test tokens on both chains:
+Deploy test tokens on both chains.

+On Sui, the object IDs for the coin's `TreasuryCap` and `CoinMetadata` will be stored in your chain config JSON, and can also be found in the transaction data.
+The coin's metadata is publicly frozen and the treasury capability is transferred to the caller.

 **Chain A (Sui)**